 Discount offers and other aggressive marketing deals advertised by the retailers to attract customers may result in perception about that brand being ‘cheap’ in the consumers’ mind.
 They may start feeling insecure about the brand and start doubt its quality when frequent price cuts start being advertised.

 This harms the brand identity and brand value.
 To prevent this, the manufacturer wants to control the price at which his product is going to be advertised.
-Hence, they use the Minimum advertised pricing concept.
+Hence, they use this concept.

 Continuing our example of Apple; we will see how this entire methodology works.
 You go to Walmart or any other electronics store, the iPhone 8 Plus will be advertised at $799 only.
 This is done by Apple Inc. primarily to protect its brand value and to prevent the giants like Walmart from giving really deep discounts on such precious products.